Larkspur & Hawk brings it home

 In addition to the wallpaper, Emily added candlestick holders, vases, and book ends to the collection.
 It incorporates the animals from the whimsical world of the wallpaper into a three dimensional style in a hand painted style.
 Melissa White has also hand painted a selection of antique refurbished boxes which channels the nature of the collection.

 Hand-embroidered linen napkins (set of six) are also available in a cerulean blue and lilac and green with different floral motifs.
 Yes, that is right.
 It is hand embroidered.
 Nothing machine made here!
-A woman with a vision after my own heart.
+Larkspur & Hawk has a vision after my own heart.
 To round out the interior offerings, there is Emily’s Garden fabric which is also available to purchase by the yard for any upholstery projects that one might want to make extraordinary!
 As you can now see, Emily has done it yet again!
+Find everything I have mentioned and more here at Larkspur & Hawk!